 Despite the obvious flaws in this (paper thin) story, that’s great television.

 Tennant was absolutely superb throughout.
-Of course the scenes with Wilf shone again, but there were other moments too that sang, such as his conversation with Simm near the beginning of the episode.
-Of course there was the requisite RTD dollop of spectacle (Wilf as Skywalker, the Doctor as skydiver) that ultimately went nowhere in hindsight.
+Of course, the scenes with Wilf shone again, but there were other moments too that sang, such as his conversation with Simm near the beginning of the episode.
+There was also the requisite RTD dollop of spectacle (Wilf as Skywalker, the Doctor as skydiver) that ultimately went nowhere in hindsight.
 But mostly this was Tennant’s hour (or rather 73 minutes) to shine, and he was riveting.
 For a Doctor which might superficially be more known for his exuberance, it’s his melancholy which resonates more.

 Even capping the episode was emotional.
 Anyone looking for restraint this time around will be sadly disappointed.
 Images and caps for The End of Time Part Two are now online.
 More thoughts will follow.